simvue-io/docs/docs/tutorial/tracking-and-monitoring.md

 ### Configuring the Run

 Next, we can use the `config` method to change some configuration options about the run.
 This must be set before the run is initialised.
-For example, we could set `suppress_errors` to `True` so that if we setup part of our run incorrectly, the script will fail instead of continuing to run:
+For example, we could set `suppress_errors` to `False` so that if we setup part of our run incorrectly, the script will fail instead of continuing to run:

 ```  py
 import random